6 great moments from Ant-Man and the Wasp

 I really dug Ant-Man and the Wasp.
-It's a fitting follow-up to the first movie with some real , while hinting at some awesome things that could come for these characters in future movies.
+It's a fitting follow-up to the first movie that hints at some awesome things that could come for these characters in future movies.

 With that said, there were a few standout moments from the film, so let's get to my favorites.
 Huge spoiler warning throughout if you have not seen the film.